 A rare circa 1725-35 Boston side chair with a horse bone foot and original slip seat, which still has its original straw stuffing and dyed indigo homespun covering.
 This form of chair was made only in Boston during this short period of time.
 The chair retains its original grain painted surface throughout.
 The molded crest rail is reminiscent of the Gaines tradition.
-For a similar example, see 'Centuries and Styles of THE AMERICAN CHAIR 1640-1970' by Robert Bishop, page 75, figure 72.
+For a similar example, see 'Centuries and Styles of THE AMERICAN CHAIR 1640-1970' by Robert Bishop, page 75, fig. 72.
+SOLD

 An extremely elegant and refined 18th Century Queen Anne arm chair having turned block and ball front legs narrowing into raised pad feet and a strong double ball with ring front stretcher.
 The back splat and crest terminating in carved ears are both fluid and rhythmical in form.
 New England origin, probably MA or Connecticut Shoreline given its design elements.
 Provenance: Bolles Collection, Nathaniel Hooper House, Marble Head, MA.,

 18th Century Connecticut River Valley slat back arm chair, probably

 Deerfield origin, in black paint, with its original turned crest rail and retaining its full original height.
 The chair has a nice canted profile.